 Living Well began in 2011, in response to growing numbers of people calling at the vicarage of Holy Trinity Beckenham church in Penge asking for help.
-Over the last seven years, we have supported over 4,500 people, through our foodbank, community lunch, befriending and other services and demand continues to grow.
+Over the last 10 years we have supported thousands of people through our foodbank, community lunch, advocacy and other services and demand continues to grow.
 We want to be there for everyone who needs us.

 Our aim is to build together a caring community, where people feel accepted, loved and valued